About the Courier

 The Courier has over 200 volunteer writers who contribute articles both for our website and for our print editions.
 The sections are managed by sub-editors, who liaise with writers, edit articles and lay up the pieces using specialist software.
 These sub-editors are in turn overseen by a team of senior editors.
 The Courier is ultimately led by the Editor, who is an elected sabbatical officer at the Students’ Union.
 This year your Editor of the Courier is Grace Dean, a former News Sub-Editor who was involved in the Courier for three years before becoming Editor.

-Keep up to date with the Courier and get information regarding writers’ meetings, our latest editions, and online content by following us on social media using the icons below, or join our mailing list here to get weekly email updates.
+Keep up to date with the Courier and get information regarding writers’ meetings, our latest editions, and online content by following us on social media using the icons below, or join our mailing list coming soon to get weekly email updates.

 At Newcastle University Students’ Union we also have two other branches of student media.
 Newcastle Student Radio (NSR) is an award-winning radio station run by students, for students.
 First on air all the way back in 1997, NSR runs 24 hours a day, 7 days a week.
 Manned entirely by students, shows range from specialist music to comedy to sport and news.
 NUTV is NUSU Media’s high-action and fast-paced television branch.
 Founded in 2010, the youngest of the three branches produces both on-demand and live broadcasts throughout the academic year, including coverage of current affairs, entertainment, music, student talent and lifestyle and sports.
 NUTV aims to be a platform to allow as many students as possible, regardless of their academic or personal background, the chance to experience the world of TV production.